What Is Margin Trading?

 Even if the shares you buy maintain their value, the cost of borrowing money can lead to losses.

-3. Maintenance Requirements
+3. Initial Margin & Maintenance Margin Requirements

 If an investor's portfolio fails to meet the maintenance margin requirement, it could trigger a margin call, which may force the investor to either deposit additional funds or sell their investments.

 Many investors fear margin calls as investors may be forced to sell positions at unfavorable prices.